XanderC94/GW2StackLauncher/README.md

 ### TeamDev

 This project make use of Jx Browser library by TeamDev.
 Their software is proprietary and no source code can be or will be provided.
-This project use their libraries provided under a Perpetual License for free and open-source software only.
+This project use their libraries under a Perpetual License for free and open-source software only.
 Any fork, copy, modification of this project that will still use Jx Browser will need to request such License or pay for one.